camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

         |
         +--> clock/timeline reconciliation

-Network manager --> Wi-Fi UI, NTP, browser/peer time sources, future API/OTA
+Network services --> Wi-Fi UI, NTP/browser time, web app/API, OTA, remote display
 ```

 ### 1. Sensor acquisition

-`sensors/` owns sampling and exposes thread-safe readings. `SensorSource` is
+`sensors/` owns acquisition and exposes thread-safe normalized readings.
-the hardware boundary: its implementations only return raw voltage/current;
+`SensorSource` is the acquisition boundary.
+A source returns channel presence,
+health, timestamps, voltage/current, and optionally direct duty.
+ADC values are
+raw inputs to ESP32 calibration; Demo and UART values are already engineering
+units.
+The service validates values, applies calibration exactly once, derives
-the `sensors` service derives power once and owns short in-memory histories.
+power once, and owns short in-memory histories.

-The current simulated source remains valuable for UI and storage development.
+Realtime Demo remains valuable for exercising the complete live/history path.
-The production ESP32 ADC source is selected from the central channel
+The ESP32 ADC source is the final local target.
+The interim Arduino Uno UART
-configuration when simulation is disabled.
+source provides calibrated `In`/`Out` readings and duty while `Aux` is absent.
+One UART frame supplies a coherent multi-channel snapshot, so its receiver is a
+shared frame source rather than three independent serial readers.

 Requirements for the production source:

 - fixed channel configuration and a clear channel/pin table;
 - calibrated millivolt reads, suitable attenuation, and bounded filtering;
 - per-channel persisted offset/gain values with safe defaults;
-- explicit handling of unavailable/invalid readings, rather than treating a
-  failing sensor as valid zero power;
+- independent channel presence and explicit waiting/invalid/stale states;
+- finite/plausibility validation for every source, including the local ADC,
+  while retaining finite raw observations on Sensors for diagnosis;
+- no integration across an unavailable interval and no indefinite reuse of a
+  stale last-good value;
 - no blocking work while holding the shared sensor-history mutex.

-`In - Out` is net battery power: positive charges the battery, negative
+`In - Out` is net battery power only when both inputs are valid: positive
-discharges it. `Aux` remains independent until a future configuration model
-gives it a defined system role.
+charges the battery and negative discharges it.
+Derived metrics that lack their
+required channels are unavailable, not zero.
+Values are never clamped into the
+calculation range because that would fabricate power/energy. `Aux` remains
+independent.
+See `SENSOR_DATA_POLICY.md` for states, limits, coverage, and
+calibration implications.

 ### 2. UI